 Doctor of Health Science: Salary and Career Facts

 Learn about Doctor of Health Science (DHSc) degree programs and what kind of careers they prepare students for.
 Keep reading for more information about the career outlook for these jobs.
-Schools offering Public Health degrees can also be found in these popular choices.
+Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

 What is a Doctor of Health Science Degree?